prakash90om/RedWine_Quality_Prediction/README.md

 Red Wine Quality Prediction
 ==============================

 Red Wine Quality Prediction Model.
+It predicts the quality of the Red Wine using [https://www.kaggle.com/datasets/uciml/red-wine-quality-cortez-et-al-2009] Kaggle Dataset.
+ML Model used for this prediction is RandomForestRegressor.
+Since, this is a regression task so, Metrics used are RMSE, MAE and R2 scores.
+The repository is configured with DVC and CML.
+The github actions will be carried out upon code push.

 Project Organization
 ------------